-Thus Macron would finish first with 29% in the first round and then win the second, regardless of their opponent, with far-right candidate Marine Le Pen seen as his closest challenger.
-Thus the rating of Emmanuelle Macron at the bookmakers Bwin, Unibet, Betclic linked to the Russian invasion!
+Thus Macron would finish first with 29% in the first round, then win the second, regardless of his opponent, with far-right candidate Marine Le Pen considered his closest challenger.
+Thus Emmanuelle Macron's rating among the bookmakers Bwin, Unibet, Betclic linked to the Russian invasion!

-"Emmanuel Macron benefited from his triple identity as head of state, protector of the people and their values, (and) head of the country's army and foreign affairs", the BVA said in a statement.
+“Emmanuel Macron benefited from his triple identity as head of state, protector of the people and their values, (and) head of the army and foreign affairs of the country”, the BVA said in a statement.

-In addition, Ifop and OpinionWay confirmed the increase in approval ratings, which gave Macron 28% and 27% respectively, against an average of 24% in recent months.
+In addition, Ifop and OpinionWay confirmed the increase in approval rates, which gave Macron 28% and 27% respectively, compared to an average of 24% in recent months.

-A Kantar poll on Thursday showed the share of voters who trusted him jumped 5 points to 45% – an impressive performance for a French president (his predecessor at one point reached 4%) and the highest approval rating high of Macron since August 2017.
+A Kantar poll on Thursday showed the share of voters who trusted him jumped 5 points to 45% – an impressive performance for a French president (his predecessor at one point reached 4%) and the highest approval rating Macron's high since August 2017.

 A last-minute application supported by good surveys

-Low-key statement Macron confirmed his intention to run for a second term in a low-key open letter to voters on Thursday evening, saying he was seeking their "trust" for another five years "to defend our values, which have been the subject of upheaval in the world. »
+Discreet statement Macron confirmed his intention to seek a second term in a discreet open letter to voters on Thursday evening, saying he was seeking their “trust” for another five years “to defend our values, which have been the subject of upheaval in the world."

-“Of course, because of the context, I will not be able to campaign as I wish,” he said.
+“Of course, because of the context, I will not be able to campaign as I want,” he said.

 Some opponents welcomed the statement made 24 hours before Friday's deadline, while others scoffed.

-“The democratic debate (…) that I have been calling for months can finally take place”, announced the candidate of the Socialist Party, the mayor of Paris Anne Hidalgo.
+“The democratic debate (…) that I have been calling for for months can finally take place,” announced the candidate of the Socialist Party, the mayor of Paris Anne Hidalgo.

-“We could have received a letter of apology in advance,” said Manuel Bumpard, campaign manager for the far-left candidate.
-Jean-Luc Melenchon.
+“We could have received a letter of apology in advance,” said Manuel Bumpard, campaign director of the far-left candidate Jean-Luc Melenchon.

-"The main risk for Macron would be a relatively easy re-election but no real campaign," Bristol said.
-“If the debate is not settled in the polls, it is settled in the streets. »
+“The main risk for Macron would be a relatively easy re-election but no real campaign,” Bristol said.
+“If the debate is not resolved in the polls, it is resolved in the streets.”

 Yellow Vests VS Macron, polls and rating of Bwin, Unibet gives the future result

-After the 2017 election, Macron claimed he had strongly mandated a push for major tax and labor market reforms, but opponents openly questioned his legitimacy due to high turnout in the first round and his narrow margin of victory.
+After the 2017 election, Macron claimed that he had strongly mandated a push toward major tax and labor market reforms, but opponents openly questioned his legitimacy due to the high turnout in the first round and his small margin of victory.

-After a series of relatively small protests, Macron faced a nationwide uprising by so-called yellow vest protesters in late 2018, in part over calls for greater accountability in French democracy.
+After a series of relatively small protests, Macron faced a nationwide revolt by so-called yellow vest protesters in late 2018, in part over calls for greater accountability in French democracy.

-Some pollsters have predicted 2017's record abstention rate could be higher in this year's vote, held April 10-24 - especially if the Macron-Le Pen duel is repeated in the second round.
+Some pollsters predicted that 2017's record abstention rate could be higher in this year's vote, which was held April 10-24 - especially if the Macron-Le Pen duel repeats in the second round.

-Nearly 80% of voters polled by pollster Elabe in February 2020 said they did not want a repeat of the 2017 run-off.
-However, the same poll found that 59% of those polled thought it was inevitable due to the lack of alternatives.
+Nearly 80% of voters surveyed by pollster Elabe in February 2020 said they did not want a repeat of the 2017 runoff.
+However, the same poll found that 59% of respondents thought it was inevitable due to the lack of alternatives.